 - The infrastructure in Florida is fantastic.
 Its impressive multi-modal transport system includes extensive rail and highway networks, international airports, and deep-water shipping ports, meaning it’s easily connected to other states in the US and countries worldwide.

-Whatever type of company you plan to set up in the US, there will be a process of registration.
+Whatever type of company you plan to set up in your business in the USA, there will be a process of registration.
 Registration requirements differ depending on the state, so it’s important to thoroughly research your state’s rules.

 When starting a business in Florida, as in most other states, you must indicate a registered agent.
 In some states, the registered agent has to be an individual outside your company.
 Still, in Florida, they can be within our company or an outside agent, though the latter is often recommended.